crate/cloud-howtos/docs/create-org.rst

 Finally, the Subscriptions tab displays your current subscription and gives options for creating a new subscription with our supported cloud providers.

-To create a new project within the organization, go to the Projects page after creating your organization.
-A description of this process can be found :ref:`here <create-project>`.
-To directly create a new cluster, go to the Dashboard tab and click on *Deploy new cluster*.

 .. _cluster deployment tutorial: https://crate.io/docs/cloud/tutorials/en/latest/cluster-deployment/stripe.html
 .. _user role: https://crate.io/docs/cloud/reference/en/latest/user-roles.html